alexharris/banda-ui/README.md

 ```shell
 $ npm start
 ```
-Read the [Fabricator Docs](http://fbrctr.github.io/docs) for more info.
+Read the [Fabricator Docs](http://fbrctr.github.io/docs) for more info and how to use.

 Use the following to push just the dist to gh-pages